StephenOTT/GitHub-Analytics/README.md

 - [ ] Turn Github DateTime string into recognized Mongodb dateTime.
 Currently github datetime string is not properly recognized by Mongodb.
 - [ ] refactor method usage of Date conversions
 - [ ] refactor analyze methods names and structure
+- [ ] refactor methods into multifile MVC part of rails conversion
+-